 Why hasn’t the radioactive waste been moved?

 There are two very significant reasons why the material is still being stored onsite at San Onofre.
 First, nuclear material requires time to cool to decrease its radioactivity and increase its stability, allowing for transfer to more secure storage and eventually transport to an offsite storage location.
 It is not yet feasible nor safe to move the spent rods, which require a minimum cooling period of about five years (though some fuel requires more time).
 Second, the federal Nuclear Regulatory Commission must designate a secure offsite location for safe long-term storage of nuclear material, and no such site presently exists in the United States.

 San Onofre is not the only nuclear facility going through the decommissioning process.
 There are several decommissioned nuclear facilities waiting for approved final resting places for their spent nuclear fuel.

 In October 2016, the California Coastal Commission approved an application by Southern California Edison (SCE) to store radioactive waste at SONGS in onsite independent spent fuel storage installations (ISFSI).
-This facility is currently under construction at SONGS and waste is scheduled to begin to be transferred to ISFSI in early 2018.
+This facility was constructed at SONGS in 2017 and waste began the transfer to the ISFSI in early 2018.
 This will allow transfer of spent fuel assemblies from the cooling pools, where they previously resided for decades longer than the pools were designed for, to dry storage casks, which are steel cylinders filled with inert gas and placed into a concrete “monoloth”.
 The transfer process from pools to canisters was completed in 2020.
 For more on this see: http://www.beachapedia.org/Coastal_ISFSI_for_Nuclear_Waste.
 SCE is now in the process of disassembling and dismantling the majority of above ground structures onsite, including the domes, cooling pools, support buildings and more (learn more here).
 The ISFSI however, will remain trapped onsite indefinitely, until there is federal action.

-On the federal level, there are at least two bills currently proposed that attempt to address the backlog of nuclear material awaiting permanent relocation:
+On the federal level, there are at least three bills currently proposed that attempt to address the backlog of nuclear material awaiting permanent relocation: